LLM Proxy

 /admin/

-β Web interface (requires admin credentials)
+β Web interface with lifecycle management

 The CLI provides full management of projects and tokens via the llm-proxy manage

-command.
+command with lifecycle operations.
 All subcommands support the --manage-api-base-url

 flag (default: http://localhost:8080) and require a management token (via --management-token